 What should I anticipate for my installation appointment once my order has been approved?

-After your service provider has verified your order, an appointment slot will be set and sent to you via SMS.
+After your service provider confirms your order, an appointment slot will be set and sent to you via SMS.
 Kindly respond to this message indicating your preferred time.
-A phone call will be made a couple of days before your installation date to ensure all prerequisites are met and there are no obstacles to site access.
+A few days before your installation, you’ll receive a phone call to check there are no obstacles at your home that can delay the installation of your NBN Co box.

 Should you need to set up an appointment outside the given window or reschedule an existing one, you’ll have to reach out to your service provider.